Kount/kount.github.io/_docs/phonetoweb.md

 ---
 title: Phone to Web Order Submissions
 subtitle: When a merchant submits phone orders via the same web page interface as a customer, the data regarding the merchant’s device is being sent to Kount, not the customer’s device data.
 This will cause order linking to occur and in time will elevate the score of all orders associated with the persona.
-tags: [integration, phone, call center, setup, data collector][integration]
+tags: [integration, phone, call center, setup, data collector]
 author:
 ---